jigar07/CPP/Readme.md

 - Comparator operator for class, struct, or as a lamda or function for algo
 - Time in c++
 - Threading & Concurrency (Basically thread, state, mutex, condition_variable - [wait(), notify_all(), notify_one(), threadOb.joinable() then threadob.join()], stopFlag - in destructor for shutdown)
+## Threading difficult problems
 - 1. BasicThreadingC++
 - 3. BlockingQueue
 - 5. SQS
 - 7. TaskScheduler (3 while loop in consumer)
 - 8. Dining Philosopher
 - 9. StockTrading (3 while loop)
+## LLD difficult problems
+- 1. Cache-LLD
+- 3. Splitwise
+- 4. JsonNode in Notification
+- 5. Coffee machine
+- 6. Search filter
+- 7. API Rate limiter